AutomationWitch/webinars/2020_04/README.md

 - Launch the setup_validation.yml playbook with the following command (you need ansible)
 ```
-ansible-playbook setup_validation.yml
+ansible-playbook setup_validation.yml -K
 ```
-You should get 1 OK statement and no errors at the end of the playbook execution.
+The playbook will prompt for a sudo password and then for your Red Hat credentials You should get 4 OK statement and no errors at the end of the playbook execution.

 ## Follow the hands-on during the Webinar